 The Connecticut Shellfisheries Mapping Atlas is an interactive online map viewer designed to assist industry and resource managers with planning for and management of shellfisheries activity including commercial and recreational harvesting and aquaculture.
-It is available free of charge.
+It is available for free.

 Connecticut’s municipal shellfish commissions are responsible for managing shellfisheries within their town waters.
 Each commission is required to develop a comprehensive management plan that identifies appropriate sites for both recreational and commercial shellfishing activity to avoid potential social (use) conflicts and adverse environmental effects.
 The use of geospatial information is critical to this decision making process.
 Previously, data layers including distribution and abundance of marine resources, mooring positions, shellfish classification areas, water quality data and existing harvest areas have been distributed in formats ranging from hand drawn or paper maps to sophisticated GIS datasets.
 The variety of information and range of technical skill required to utilize these data has been an impediment for municipal managers across the state, most of which are volunteer-based, on a limited budget, and less likely to have training in geospatial technology.